Carter Nelson (B.Arch '17), recipient of the 2022 Delbert Highlands Travel Fellowship, documents a dovecote on the Greek island of Tinos.

 Evaluation Criteria

-To be considered for the Fellowship, applicants must submit a project proposal that includes a proposed travel budget and may include images.
-Proposals must not exceed two pages in length (8.5"x11" paper size).
-Proposals should be made for projects whose completion is anticipated for the year the award is received or slightly beyond.
+To be considered for the Fellowship, applicants must submit a one- to two-page project proposal that includes a proposed travel budget.
+The travel budget must include funds to travel to Pittsburgh and deliver a presentation to the school.
+Images can be included in the proposal.
+Proposals must not exceed two (2) pages in length (8.5"x11" paper size).
+The proposed travel must be completed in the year the award is received or slightly beyond.
 The proposal should be uploaded as a PDF document and must not include the applicant’s name or other identifying information, due to the blind review process.

-The jury conducts a blind review process and chooses a winner and an alternate based on merit only.
+The jury conducts a blind review process and selects a winner and an alternate based on the merit of the submitted applications.

 2024 Jury: Doug Cooper, faculty and muralist; Gerard Damiani, faculty and practitioner; Daniel Garber, FAIA, practicing architect (B.Arch ‘79); Sheldon Goettel, retired practitioner (B.Arch ‘79); Can Tiryaki, practitioner and former Highlands awardee (B.Arch ‘98); Heather Young, practicing architect